PriceTT/iot_lab_temperature_sensor/README.md

 # Iot Lab Temperature Sensor

 IOT sensor to monitor the cooling room temperature.
-* High tempureature is sent via webhook to MS TEAMS
+* High tempureature alert is sent via webhook to MS TEAMS
 * Log the values to the PI historian